karlssberg/Motiv/README.md

 var isPositiveAndOdd = isPositiveAndOddSpec.IsSatisfiedBy(3);

 isPositiveAndOdd.IsSatisfied; // returns false
-isPositiveAndOdd.Reason; // returns "the number is not negative & the number is odd" isPositiveAndOdd.Assertions; // returns ["the number is not negative", "the number is odd"]
+isPositiveAndOdd.Reason; // "the number is not negative & the number is odd" isPositiveAndOdd.Assertions; // ["the number is not negative", "the number is odd"]
 ```

 ### Problem Statement